vectordotdev/vector/rfcs/2021-03-26-6517-end-to-end-acknowledgement.md

 ## Internal Proposal

-There are two components to the proposal: the communication between event finalization and the originating sources, and the resulting event metadata required to track the event status.
+There are two components to the proposal: the communication between event finalization and the sources, and the resulting event metadata required to track the event status.

 ### Event finalization